roy-hendry/job-finding-webscraper/README.md

 As of current the script will obtain job information regarding: The job titles, employers of the job and the link to the page where I can apply to the job.

-This is all done via the first page of Indeed, in future I may implement multiple pages from Indeed or other job seeking websites.
+This is all done via the first page of Indeed, the .Gov job seeking website and reed.